TylerC-Anderson/TylerC-Anderson/README.md

 Here you'll find my lab notebook for ongoing experiments, and hopefully a few completed projects.

-If something here helps you, sparks an idea, or even drives you a little crazy then please reach out!
+If something here helps you, sparks an idea, or something I did was so bad that it drives you a little crazy then please reach out!
 I love talking shop about ethical hacking and self-hosting.

 ---